 But a simple barista trick can help you materialize more cream and enhance the flavours in your coffee.
 First, put the Evergreen capsule filled with coffee in the machine.
 Then, start the machine, and turn it off 2 or 3 seconds later, right before the coffee starts flowing out of the machine (or as soon as it starts flowing out).
 The idea is to have hot water remaining in the capsule.
 Wait around 10 seconds for the hot water to enhance the coffee power, then restart the machine to let the coffee flow in your cup - with more cream than usual!

 After having used the capsule, be careful to wait a few minutes before grabbing it as it will be hot.
 Once its temperature has decreased, grab it and empty the coffee inside.
-Sometimes, if you have put a lot of pressure, the coffee will stick to the bottom of the capsule.
-In which case we advise you to pass the capsule quickly under water, this way the coffee will go away easier.
+The clean it with water.

 Before drying the capsule, make sure there is no more ground coffee stuck anywhere.